trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-workspace-for-yourself.md

            <li>Distance: Create an expense based on distance.</li>
                <ul>
                   <li>Manually Create: Manually enter the distance details for the expense.</li>
-                  <li>Create from Map: Enter the start and end destination and Ieatta will help you create a receipt for the trip.</li>
+                  <li>Create from Map: Enter the start and end destination and Expensify will help you create a receipt for the trip.</li>
                </ul>
        </ul>
   <li>Click <b>Save</b>.</li>